revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 ---

-20. Explain about the use of `Promise` in JavaScript.
+20. Explain the use of `Promise` in JavaScript.

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)